skol25/f-testavalart/README.md

 - **Components:** Reusable components like the input select and centered text for subtitles within sections.

+# Challenge Overview

+## Approach

+The challenge involved redesigning and adding a personal touch without affecting the overall design and content of the page.
+I approached it by considering the use of carousels to organize the sections for both benefits and features.
+Since there were two sections in the view, I maintained this perspective but improved text organization using cards and carousels.
+This approach aimed to provide a dynamic focus and enhance the user experience, preventing users from feeling overwhelmed by a large amount of text.

+## Inspirations

+For this design, I drew inspiration from various websites with similar content to Evalart.
+I explored ideas from a content selector but opted for implementing cards in a carousel to display content.
+In the first section, instead of the typical carousel where everything changes, I chose to transition only the text section.
+This decision aimed to provide a smoother user experience, minimizing drastic changes for the user.

+## Design Decision Making

+To make design decisions, I utilized Figma, a tool I commonly use to showcase interfaces to clients.
+The goal was to maintain the original text while seamlessly integrating it into the existing page design.

+## Tools

+- Figma: Utilized for designing and presenting interfaces.

+## Mockup Proposal

+The challenge involved redesigning and adding a personal touch without affecting the overall design and content of the page.
+I approached it by considering the use of carousels to organize the sections for both benefits and features.
+Since there were two sections in the view, I maintained this perspective but improved text organization using cards and carousels.
+This approach aimed to provide a dynamic focus and enhance the user experience, preventing users from feeling overwhelmed by a large amount of text.

+The design decisions were made with the user in mind, aiming to provide a seamless and improved experience while respecting the original design of the page.

 ## Project Scalability

 The project structure is designed with scalability in mind.
 Within the `views` folder, additional views for the app can be added.
 The `sections` folder allows easy incorporation of sections within the views.
 This organized structure ensures a future-proof, comprehensible, and scalable project.